jasongitmail/super-sitemap/README.md

   structure](https://kit.svelte.dev/docs/seo#manual-setup-sitemaps).
-- 💡 Google, and other modern search engines, [ignore `priority` and `changefreq`](https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap#xml) and use their own heuristics to decide when to crawl your routes.
+- 💡 Google, and other modern search engines, [ignore `priority` and `changefreq`](https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap#xml) and use their own heuristics to determine when to crawl pages on your site.
 As such, these properties are not included by default to minimize KB size and enable faster crawling.
-Optionally, you can enable them by specifying your preferred values like this: `sitemap.response({changefreq:'daily', priority: 0.7, ...})`.
+Optionally, you can enable them like so:
+  `sitemap.response({changefreq:'daily', priority: 0.7, ...})`.
 - 🧪 Well tested.
 - 🫶 Built with TypeScript.

-## Limitations of MVP...that _could_ be supported
+## Limitations

 - A future version could build a [Sitemap Index](https://developers.google.com/search/docs/crawling-indexing/sitemaps/large-sitemaps)